davegallant/site/content/blog/what-to-do-with-a-homelab/index.md

 ## Services

-So what are some useful services to deploy?
+Here is a list of some useful services to consider:

-- [Jellyfin](https://jellyfin.org/) or [Plex](https://www.plex.tv/) - basically a self-hosted Netflix that can be used to stream from multiple devices, and the best part is that you manage the content!
-Unlike Plex, Jellyfin is open source and can be found [here](https://github.com/jellyfin/jellyfin).
+- [Jellyfin](https://jellyfin.org/) or [Plex](https://www.plex.tv/) - a common gateway to self-hosting that enables a "self-hosted Netflix" experience that puts you in control of the content (guaranteed to make your partner and kids happy)
-- [changedetection](https://github.com/dgtlmoon/changedetection.io) - is a self-hosted equivalent to something like [visualping.io](https://visualping.io/) that will notify you when a webpage changes and keep track of the diffs
+- [changedetection](https://github.com/dgtlmoon/changedetection.io) - is a self-hosted equivalent to something like [visualping.io](https://visualping.io/) that can notify you when a webpage changes and keep track of the diffs
-- [Adguard](https://github.com/AdguardTeam/AdGuardHome) or [Pihole](https://pi-hole.net/) - can block a list of known trackers for all clients on your local network.
-I've used pihole for a long time, but have recently switched to Adguard since the UI is more modern and it has the ability to toggle on/off a pre-defined list of services, including Netflix (this is useful if you have stealthy young kids).
-Either of these will speed up your internet experience, simply because you won't need to download all of the extra tracking bloat.
+- [Adguard](https://github.com/AdguardTeam/AdGuardHome) or [Pihole](https://pi-hole.net/) - can block a list of known trackers for all clients on your local network with the added benefit of speeding up web page load times
-- [Gitea](https://gitea.io/) - A lightweight git server.
-I use this to mirror git repos from GitHub, GitLab, etc.
+- [gitea](https://gitea.io/) - A lightweight git server that can be used to mirror git repos and host private content
-- [Homer](https://github.com/bastienwirtz/homer) - A customizable landing page for services you need to access (including the ability to quickly search).
+- [gethomepage](https://github.com/gethomepage/homepage) - A customizable landing page for quick access to services with many supported widgets that can query APIs and display information
-- [Uptime Kuma](https://github.com/louislam/uptime-kuma) - A fancy tool for monitoring the uptime of services.
+- [Uptime Kuma](https://github.com/louislam/uptime-kuma) - A tool for monitoring the uptime of services, with notification support
+- [Speedtest Tracker](https://github.com/alexjustesen/speedtest-tracker) - a way to monitor the performance of your internet connection and/or vpn connection
+- [Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - a self-hosted PDF manipulation tool that will keep your data private

-There is a large number of services you can self-host, including your own applications that you might be developing. [awesome-self-hosted](https://github.com/awesome-selfhosted/awesome-selfhosted) provides a curated list of services that might be of interest to you.
+There is a large number of services you can self-host, including your own applications that you might be developing.
+Homelabbing allows you to have control over your data and services, and gives you the opportunity to be a software, network, and infrastructure engineer all at once.

 ## VPN

-You could certainly setup and manage your own VPN by using something like [OpenVPN](https://openvpn.net/community-downloads/), but there is also something else you can try: [tailscale](https://tailscale.com/).
-It is a very quick way to create fully-encrypted connections between clients.
-With its [MagicDNS](https://tailscale.com/kb/1081/magicdns/), your can reference the names of machines like `homer` rather than using an IP address.
+[Tailscale](https://tailscale.com/) is a quick way to create a flat network for all of your services.
+With its [MagicDNS](https://tailscale.com/kb/1081/magicdns/), your can reference the names of machines like `changedetection` rather than using an IP address, or managing DNS yourself.
 By using this mesh-like VPN, you can easily create a secure tunnel to your homelab from anywhere.

 ## Monitoring